quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Privacy Implications of Connection Migration {#migration-linkability}

 Using a stable connection ID on multiple network paths allows a passive observer to correlate activity between those paths.
-A client that moves between networks might not wish to have their activity correlated by any entity other than a server.
-The NEW_CONNECTION_ID message can be sent by a server to provide an unlinkable connection ID for use in case the client wishes to explicitly break linkability between two points of network attachment.
+An endpoint that moves between networks might not wish to have their activity correlated by any entity other than a server.
+The NEW_CONNECTION_ID message can be sent by both endpoints to provide an unlinkable connection ID for use in case a peer wishes to explicitly break linkability between two points of network attachment.

-A client might need to send packets on multiple networks without receiving any response from the server.
-To ensure that the client is not linkable across each of these changes, a new connection ID and packet number gap are needed for each network.
-To support this, a server sends multiple NEW_CONNECTION_ID messages.
+An endpoint might need to send packets on multiple networks without receiving any response from its peer.
+To ensure that the endpoint is not linkable across each of these changes, a new connection ID and packet number gap are needed for each network.
+To support this, each endpoint sends multiple NEW_CONNECTION_ID messages.
 Each NEW_CONNECTION_ID is marked with a sequence number.
 Connection IDs MUST be used in the order in which they are numbered.

+An endpoint that does not require the use of a connection ID should not request that its peer use a connection ID.
+Such an endpoint does not need to provide new connection IDs using the NEW_CONNECTION_ID frame.

-A client which wishes to break linkability upon changing networks MUST use the connection ID provided by the server as well as incrementing the packet sequence number by an externally unpredictable value computed as described in
+An endpoint which wishes to break linkability upon changing networks MUST use the connection ID provided by its peer as well as incrementing the packet sequence number by an externally unpredictable value computed as described in
 {{packet-number-gap}}.
 Packet number gaps are cumulative.
-A client might skip connection IDs, but it MUST ensure that it applies the associated packet number gaps for connection IDs that it skips in addition to the packet number gap associated with the connection ID that it does use.
+An endpoint might skip connection IDs, but it MUST ensure that it applies the associated packet number gaps for connection IDs that it skips in addition to the packet number gap associated with the connection ID that it does use.

-A server that receives a packet that is marked with a new connection ID recovers the packet number by adding the cumulative packet number gap to its expected packet number.
-A server SHOULD discard packets that contain a smaller gap than it advertised.
+An endpoint that receives a packet that is marked with a new connection ID recovers the packet number by adding the cumulative packet number gap to its expected packet number.
+An endpoint MUST discard packets that contain a smaller gap than it advertised.

+An endpoint that receives a successfully authenticated packet with a previously unused connection ID MUST use the next available connection ID for any packets it sends to that address.
+To avoid changing connection IDs multiple times when packets arrive out of order, endpoints MUST change only in response to a packet that increases the largest received packet number.
+Failing to do this could allow for use of that connection ID to link activity on new paths.
+There is no need to move to a new connection ID if the address of a peer changes without also changing the connection ID.

 For instance, a server might provide a packet number gap of 7 associated with a new connection ID.
 If the server received packet 10 using the previous